jrengdahl/H503/README.txt

 -- execute a single STR to a given memory location
 -- print a summary of the flash and RAM
 -- print the help

+The command line processor is simple and easily expanded with new commands.

 For similar L412 and H743 projects, rather than using an FTDI USB-to-serial cable, or an on-board USB-to-serial chip, I decided to